 After cooking dal, spinach leaves can be added to it to make spinach dal or dal palak.

 Cooked dal can be stored in the fridge for 3-4 days.
 You can also freeze it for a month in freezer-friendly zip-lock bags or containers.

 You can also pressure cook plain toor dal and water in the instant pot and allow it to cool down and freeze it.
 When you are ready to use it, thaw the dal and then season it with spices, onions, and tomatoes.

 Frozen dal can be defrosted in the microwave.
 You can also keep the container with frozen dal in the fridge overnight for defrosting.

 Thawed lentils can then be reheated in a saucepan, instant pot, or microwave.

 Toor dal is a lentil and just like other lentils, it is gluten-free.
 If you use oil for tempering, it is also vegan.

 What is toor dal water ratio in Instant Pot?

 Unsoaked toor dal can be cooked in the instant pot with a ratio of 1:3 of dal to water.
 You can always adjust the consistency later if needed.
 If you add too much water then it will take longer for the instant pot to come to pressure.

-Dal may not cook properly because of few reasons.
+Dal may not cook properly because of a few reasons.
 If you have a bad batch of dal, it may take longer to cook.
-In that case, it would be best to soak the dal for 30 minutes in warm water and cook for a longer time in the instant pot.
+In that case, it would be best to soak the dal for 30 minutes in warm water and cook it for a longer time in the instant pot.